leojuriolli7/t3-blog/README.md

 - I used [TanStack Query](https://tanstack.com/query/latest) (formerly React Query) to implement [optimistic updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates), allowing the UI to update without having to wait for a backend response, making for a blazing fast experience. - You can like/dislike posts and see the feedback immediately, or edit a post and see the changes applied instantaneously.
 - Implemented infinite scrolling on multiple screens with TanStack Query's `useInfiniteQuery`, tRPC and the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+- I used [Lodash debounce](https://lodash.com/docs/#debounce) to debounce search results and improve the search input performance while keeping a good UX.
+(Typing and automatically receiving results)